CostinTanasoiu/LaunchboxPlugins/README.md

 # LaunchBox Plugins
 Various plugins for the LaunchBox frontend for PC games and emulated console platforms.

+## Installation details

+To install the one available plugin, download the DLL file from the latest [release](https://github.com/SsjCosty/LaunchboxPlugins/releases), and add it to the Plugins subfolder from your main LaunchBox installation folder.

 ## Bulk Genre Editor

 Currently, LaunchBox allows you to edit genres for games, however if use the default Bulk Edit Wizard to edit genres for multiple selected games then they will all be overwritten with the same exact set of genres. for